profcorey/cascade/README.md

 The leadership is chosen by the contributors to the project:

-1. If the project has meetings, regular or otherwise, they should be public and in IRC.
-They should all be logged and published.
-Project teams have discretion as to where meetings are held.
-They can be in the project specific IRC channel, if it exists or one of the general meeting channels available.
-The advantage of hosting meetings in the project specific channel is that project participants not present can catch-up more easily.
-Whereas holding the meeting in a general channel gives extra visibility and makes it easier to ping other contributors.
+1. Project meetings will take place in public and in IRC, #openstack-meeting-alt.
+They will be logged and published.

 2. The project shall provide a level and open collaboration playing field for all contributors.

-The project shall not benefit a single vendor, or a single vendors product offerings; nor advantage contributors from a single vendor organization due to access to source code, hardware, resources or other proprietary technology available only to those contributors.
+3. The project shall not benefit a single vendor, or a single vendors product offerings; nor advantage contributors from a single vendor organization due to access to source code, hardware, resources or other proprietary technology available only to those contributors.

 ## Open Development